jack-bradshaw/Retrial/README.md

 Whenever you intentionally update/add/remove a dependency, you’ll need to run the record dependencies task again to update the record.

 ### Verify the dependency checksums
-To verify your dependencies against the record, run the 'verifyDependencyChecksums' task:
+To verify your dependencies against the record, run the `verifyDependencyChecksums` task:
 ```
 # On MacOS/Linux
 ./gradlew verifyDependencyChecksums